babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 configuration is not the covenant key itself.
 Instead, it is a key used for sending Cosmos transactions.

-## 7. Using the covenant signer for signing transactions
+### 4.3.
+Unlocking the key

-Before you can sign transactions with the covenant key, you need to unlock the keyring that stores it.
+Before you can sign transactions with the covenant key, you must unlock the keyring that stores it.
 The passphrase here must match the one you used when importing the covenant key into the keyring.
 Once the keyring is unlocked, you can use the covenant key to sign transactions.